adito0/SFTP-RFC913/README.md

 This has been developed using JDK.14 on IntelliJ 2020.
 The application runs on localhost.

 ### To run:
 There are two ways to run this.
 Firstly through the .jar file.
-However this cannot be used if we want to check the the output in the case that an account_data.txt file does not exist.
+Open two terminals and in one go to where the server's far file is saved.
+In the other go to where the client's jar file is saved.
+To run command: java -jar name.
+NOTE: Ensure the data.txt file is in the same place as the server's jar file.
+The other way to run this is through an IDE like eclipse.
+If the jar files don;t work try this method.
+It has been verified to work with IntelliJ on the Windows OS.
+Once again ensure that data.txt is in the same package as the server's main class.

 ### Commands: